jely2002/youtube-dl-gui/CONTRIBUTING.md

     npm install
     npm run tauri dev
     ```
-2. Edit the English locale to preview:
+2. Edit the English locales to preview:
+   `src-tauri/locales/en.json`
    `src/locales/en.json`

     Temporarily modify the text on the right-hand side of each key.
     Do not change any keys.
 The UI will update automatically when the file is saved.

-3. Create your own language file:
+3. Create your own language files:
+   `src-tauri/locales/<language-code>.json`
    `src/locales/<language-code>.json`

 For example: `it.json`, `de.json`, `fr.json`.
 Please restore `en.json` back to English before opening a pull request.

+**Good to know:** Open Video Downloader has 2 locale folders.
+One for the front-end and one for back-end things like the tray menu and notifications.

 ### Translation guidelines